 Leanne Abdnor, MSW, is a psychotherapist in Boulder, CO.
 She specializes in grief and trauma.
 She was a member of the staff of the Elisabeth Kubler-Ross Center.

-Ed Gayda, MD, is the medical director of Whatcom Hospice in Bellingham Wa.
-He is a psychiatrist with extensive experience with people who are facing life threatening illness and bereavement issues.
+Ed Gayda, MD, is a psychiatrist with extensive experience with people who are facing life threatening illness and bereavement issues.
 He was a member of the staff of the Elisabeth Kubler-Ross Center and has facilitated workshops for survivors of abuse.

 Valerie Knight, Ph.D., is a clinical psychologist and an expressive arts therapist.
 Her journey started with exploring bereavement issues with Elisabeth Kubler-Ross and has radiated outward into a variety of settings.
 Her specialties include victims of trauma, care for the caregiver and health professionals, HIV/AIDS, loss and bereavement, the psychological needs of women and people of color, cultural diversity, and conflict resolution training.
 She is a psychology professor at the City University of New York, and maintains a private practice in Manhattan specializing in those with chronic illnesses.

 Roz Leiser, R.N., is an Integrative Health and Bereavement Counselor in private practice in San Francisco, CA. During more than 20 years as a Registered Nurse, she worked in specialty areas including psychiatry, HIV/AIDS and hospice.
 She was a member of Dr. Elisabeth Kubler-Ross’ staff.
 Currently she leads bereavement groups and teaches health care professionals about end of life issues and mind/body healing skills.